Where Character is Developed with Intellect

-Students are expected to attend all scheduled classes, as well as other activities such as examinations, study halls, and tutorials, as determined by their programs, faculty and staff.
+Students are expected to attend all scheduled classes as well as other activities such as examinations, study halls, and tutorials, as determined by their programs, faculty and staff.
 An official record of student attendance will be kept for each course.
-Faculty will notify Center staff if students are not listed on their rosters or if students do not attend classes.
-Tallahassee Christian College & Training Center reserves the right to handle individual cases of nonattendance as the need arises.
+Faculty will notify TCCTC staff if students are not listed on their rosters or if students do not attend classes.
+TCCTC reserves the right to handle individual cases of nonattendance as the need arises.

-Students who register for academic credit or personal growth but do not attend or drop the course will be billed for the course.
-Academic students will receive a failing grade as well.
+Students who register for a course for academic credit or personal growth, but do not attend or drop the course, will be billed for the course.
+Academic students will receive a failing grade for the course as well.

-A student with excessive unexcused absences in any course may be required by the academic dean or Registrar to drop the course with a failing grade (“F”).
-A student who is absent for a period of two weeks will be automatically removed from the class roster (students are requested to officially drop such courses, in writing).
-Students must have the permission of the Center Director or the student’s Academic Advisor to be readmitted to the Center and may be required to reduce their academic load.
+A student who is absent for a period of two weeks at the beginning of the semester will be automatically removed from the class roster (students are requested to officially drop such courses, in writing).
+A student with excessive unexcused absences during the semester may be required to drop the course with a failing grade.
+These students must have the permission of the registrar to register for future classes, and may be required to reduce their academic load.

-Students should always be on time for each scheduled class session unless there is an emergency or the student has prior permission from the instructor.
-Arriving a little early allows time to become focused before the class begins.
-Also, all assignments should be completed by the due dates.
-The instructor determines how late assignments and tardiness affect student grades.
-If faculty members excuse absences, the student should still arrange to complete the missed course requirements.
-The student is responsible for all missed assignments.
 Certificate students have a required attendance of 80% for each course and 100% attendance for each workshop.
-Certificate students, who attend less than 80% of a class, without completing a Drop/Add form or having the consent of the faculty member (e.g. extenuating circumstances), will be automatically dropped from that class with a failing grade (no credit).
-In such cases, no refunds will be given.
+Certificate students, who attend less than 80% of a class without completing a Drop/Add form or the consent of their instructor (e.g. extenuating circumstances), will be automatically dropped from that class with a failing grade (no credit) and no tuition refund will be given.